 Today, The Chicago Lighthouse serves more than 67,000 people each year.
 As we look forward, we are committed to growing that impact by expanding critical programs, forging collaborative partnerships and creatively approaching the challenges our patients and clients face daily.
 In just three years, the number of Lighthouse employees has nearly quadrupled with expansion into the social enterprise arena, focused on customer care services.
 Our nationally prominent low vision clinic has become a world-class example of comprehensive rehabilitation and demonstrates our evolving role as a pioneer in vision care innovation.

-As we celebrate the 110th anniversary of The Chicago Lighthouse in 2016, we look forward to leading another century of progress and empowerment.
+As we celebrate The Chicago Lighthouse, we look forward to leading another century of progress and empowerment.